sfbrigade/codeforsanfrancisco.org/_events/2018-03-03-open-data-day.md

 ---

-Join us for another celebration of open data!
+Join us for another annual celebration of open data!
 For the seventh time in history, [groups from around the world](http://opendataday.org/#map) will be gathering to show the benefits of open data and encourage the adoption of open data policies in government, business and civil society.
 It'll be a day of learning, experimenting, and exploring what's possible when companies and governments open their data.

 This year, the global themes are: **Open Research Data**, **Tracking Public Money Flows**, **Open Mapping**, and **Data for Equal Development**, but all projects leveraging open data are welcome!